Regulations for Renting Out Your Flat

-As a flat owner subletting your flat, you must ensure that:
+As a flat owner renting out your flat, you must ensure that:

-- Only the authorised subtenants are staying in the flat
+- Only the authorised tenants are staying in the flat

-- The number of subtenants does not exceed the maximum number allowed
+- The number of tenants does not exceed the maximum number allowed

-- Your subtenants do not further sublet the flat to others, create nuisance or misuse the flat
+- Your tenants do not further rent out the flat to others, create nuisance, or misuse the flat

-- Your subtenants are legally residing in Singapore
+- Your tenants are legally residing in Singapore

-- Your subtenants comply with all the covenants in the lease and the provisions of the Housing & Development Act.
+- Your tenants comply with all the covenants in the lease and the provisions of the Housing & Development Act.
 You are responsible for all infringements (if any) committed by them

-The property tax will be revised when you sublet your flat.
-You can get more information from the Inland Revenue Authority of Singapore (IRAS), through their website.
+The property tax will be revised when you rent out your flat.
+You can get more information from the Inland Revenue Authority of Singapore (IRAS).

-The minimum subletting period for each subtenant must be 6 months per application.
-You are not allowed to sublet your flat or bedroom on a short-term basis as it may disrupt the living environment and pose security concerns for our residents.
+The minimum rental period for each tenant must be 6 months per application.
+You are not allowed to rent out your flat or bedroom on a short-term basis, as it may disrupt the living environment and pose security concerns for our residents.

-The subletting period is indicated in the approval letter, up to a maximum of 3 years if all the subtenants are Singaporeans or Malaysians.
-The maximum is capped at 1.5 years for non-Malaysian non-citizen subtenants.
+The rental period is indicated in the approval letter, up to a maximum of 3 years if all the tenants are Singaporeans or Malaysians.
+The maximum is capped at 2 years for non-Malaysian non-citizen tenants.
 Non-citizens refer to Singapore Permanent Residents and foreigners.
-You are required to reapply for approval each time you sublet your flat or renew the subletting application.
+You are required to reapply for approval each time you rent out your flat or renew the application.

-We take a very serious view of unauthorised subletting and will not hesitate to take action against those who flout the rules.
-We can impose a financial penalty or acquire the flat.
-Even if you have obtained approval to sublet your flat, you should conduct regular checks to ensure that the rules and regulations are met.
+We take a very serious view of unauthorised rental and will not hesitate to take action against errant flat owners who flout the rules.
+Even if you have obtained approval to rent out your flat, you should conduct regular checks to ensure that the rules and regulations are met.

-We conduct regular checks to take enforcement action against unauthorised subletting.
-We also carry out targeted investigations on suspected cases of unauthorised subletting when we get feedback from the public.
-From January 2013 to December 2014, we carried out more than 13,000 flat inspections and took action against 24 flat owners for unauthorised subletting.
+We conduct regular checks to take enforcement action against unauthorised rentals.
+We also carry out targeted investigations on suspected cases of unauthorised rentals when we receive feedback from the public.

-You can report any suspected unauthorised subletting and misuse of flats at 1800-555-6370.
-The hotline is available from Monday to Friday, 8am to 5pm.
-All information provided will remain confidential.
+We urge members of the public to report suspected cases of unauthorised rental or misuse of HDB flats to us, by calling our dedicated hotline 1800-555-6370 from Monday to Friday, 8am to 5pm.
+All information will be kept strictly confidential.